- Director of the Evidence-Based Healthcare DPhil Program

 Teaching and supervision

 I teach at the undergraduate and postgraduate level, including courses on critical appraisal, systematic review methodology, and behaviour change.
 I supervise DPhil and MSc students and undergraduate student projects, ranging from systematic reviews to explorations of literature in health.
-I'm open to enquiries from people interested in studying at Oxford.
+I'm not currently taking on more DPhil students.

 Murali M. et al, (2023), BMC Medicine, 21